adesokanayo/adesokanscrumy/ReadMe.rst

 ReadMe

 THis is a readme file.
-More details to be added soon.
+More details to be added soon.yeah